tshaddix/oocharts-js/README.md

 	<script src='oocharts.js'></script>
 ```

-Once the script has loaded, you will have access to the `oo` object which houses all the Goodies to create OOcharts.
+Once the script has loaded, you will have access to the `oo` object which houses all the goodies to create OOcharts.

 ###Basics###
 All OOcharts JS objects work with a few basic principals: